awslabs/sagemaker-debugger/docs/analysis.md

 - `NoMoreData` : This will be raised when the training ends.
 Once you see this, you will know that there will be no more steps and no more tensors saved.

-- `RuleEvaluationConditionMet`: This is raised when the rule invocation returns True for some step.
+- `RuleEvaluationConditionMet`: This is raised when the rule invocation returns `True` for some step.

 - `MissingCollectionFiles`: This is raised when no data was saved by the training job.
-Check that the Hook was configured correctly before starting the training job.
+Check that the `Hook` was configured correctly before starting the training job.

 ## Utils

 ### Enable or disable refresh of tensors in a trial

-By default SMDebug refreshes tensors each time you try to query the tensor.
+By default smdebug refreshes tensors each time you try to query the tensor.
 It looks for whether this tensor is saved for new steps and if so fetches them.
 If you know the saved data will not change (stopped the machine learning job), or are not interested in the latest data, you can stop the refreshing of tensors as follows: